 But diversity alone is not enough.
 Without inclusion--a workplace where people feel as if they belong, diverse talent will leave- or they may not even accept an offer in the first place.
 In particular, Millennials and Gen Zers of all backgrounds place a premium on working for inclusive, diverse workplaces – it is almost as important to them as salary.

 Nowhere does an organization’s commitment to DEI (diversity, equity, and inclusion) – or lack thereof – surface publicly than in the events it puts on.
 That’s why it’s essential to design your events to include a diverse lineup of speakers, panelists, and audience members.
+Ready to start running great events?
+Download the workbook, How to Run an Event That Isn't Terrible.

 This is not just optics.
 A diverse lineup of speakers enables the exploration of a wider range of viewpoints, creating richer conversations and more interesting panels.